FIRST: FrontrunnIng Resilient Smart ConTracts: System and Threat Model

 \subsection{System Model}

-\textbf{Parties}: In our system, there exist four main entities as depicted in Figure~\ref{tbl:exp34}.
-1) A smart contract \emph{SC}, that is residing on the Ethereum Blockchain, 2) Alice, who is a legitimate user interacting with \emph{SC} by creating a transaction $tx_{A}$ that is potentially vulnerable to frontrunning attacks.
+\textbf{Parties}: In our system, there exist four main entities.
+1) A smart contract \emph{SC} that resides on the Ethereum blockchain.
+2) Alice, who is a legitimate user interacting with \emph{SC} by creating a transaction $tx_{A}$ that is potentially vulnerable to frontrunning attacks.
 Alice is equipped with a verification/signing keypair $(pk_{A}, sk_{A})$.
-She evaluates a VDF instance, $\VDF$ given to her by a set of verifiers.
-3) A set of verifiers $\verifiers$ who generate and send the public parameters of a VDF, $\VDF$, to Alice and verify the evaluated $\VDF$ and its proof of correctness that Alice submits to them.
-4) Miners, whose goal is to mine a new block and distribute it to the P2P network.
+She evaluates a VDF instance, $\VDF$, given to her by a set of verifiers.
+3) A set of verifiers $\verifiers$ who generate and send the public parameters of the VDF, $\VDF$, to Alice and verify the evaluated $\VDF$ and its proof of correctness that Alice submits to them.
+A \emph{coordinator} $\coordinator$, is an entity picked from the members of $\verifiers$ by Alice to help aggregate their signatures into a single signature.
+4) Validators, whose goal is to construct blocks and propose them to the network, validate potential blocks received from other nodes, and process transactions.
+Finally, dApp creator (\dac), who implements applications such as auctions, exchanges, bug bounty programs, and Initial Coin Offerings (ICOs) which are known to be targeted by frontrunning attacks.

-A \emph{coordinator} $\coordinator$, is an entity picked from the members of $\verifiers$ to help aggregate their signatures into a single signature. $\coordinator$ need not be trusted, and can either be elected by members of $\verifiers$ or can be chosen by Alice.
-We assume that the miners are greedy---they sort transactions in descending order of miner tip and pick them up in a way that maximizes their profit.
-The FIRST framework is built to be adopted by anyone who aims to prevent their dApp from being frontrun.
-We assume that the creator of the dApp will deploy $SC$ and implement it correctly.
-The dApp creator, \dac, is the smart contract owner, who implements applications such as auctions, exchanges, bug bounty programs, etc., which have traditionally been affected by frontrunning attacks.
-We assume communications between all parties takes place through secure and authenticated channels, with nonces/timestamps wherever needed.